osgi/osgi.enroute.site/_tutorial/017-enRoute-ArcheTypes.md

 In addition to gathering requirements an application module also defines the configuration that will be supplied to the application.
 This configuration is supplied as a bundle which gets deployed into the application framework and is processed by an [OSGi configurator implementation](https://osgi.org/hudson/job/build.cmpn/lastSuccessfulBuild/artifact/osgi.specs/generated/html/cmpn/service.configurator.html).

-## Project Setup For SNAPSHOT Archetypes
+## Project Setup for SNAPSHOT Archetypes

 <div class="alert alert-warning">
   Maven automatically searches for archetypes in the Maven Central repository, but it will not discover archetypes from other repositories without additional configuration.
 This section describes the configuration necessary to use the OSGi enRoute SNAPSHOT archetypes.
 It is not necessary for enRoute archetypes with release versions.